 Remote Camping Spots

-Escaping into a remote area is a great way to switch off from the world and really unwind.
+Escaping into a remote area is a great way to unwind, but it’s crucial to plan.
 Although we have many State Forests, Yadboro is the only one set up for camping.
-Nestled by the Clyde River, Yadboro Flat is a popular dog-friendly free camp, so make sure you get in early to secure a spot.
-If you like being remote, there are a couple of other free camps within Morton National Park you could check out, Long Gully and Blue Gum Flat Campgrounds.
-Long Gully is the place for experienced trekkers and Blue Gum Flat for fishing and mountain biking.
-Bookings aren’t available and you’ll need to arrive prepared.
-Hot tip: 4WD is recommended for these ones!
+It is closed at times, so check with Forests Corporation NSW before you leave on your trip.
+Nestled by the Clyde River, Yadboro Flat is a popular dog-friendly camp, so get in early to secure a spot.
+If you want remote, then Long Gully in Budawang National Park is open to online bookings.
+Blue Gum Flat Campground in Morton National Park is another option close by.
+Long Gully is the place for experienced trekkers with The Castle and Byangee Wall walking tracks starting from the campground.
+Blue Gum Flat is a good spot for fishing and mountain biking.
+Online bookings are necessary.
+Hot tip: we recommend a 4WD/AWD for these!